 Luxury

-Tomtom Suites – located in the heart of the city, this 5-star hotel is a great base for exploring Istanbul.
-Suites have views of Sultanahmet and Sea of Marmara.
-Rooms are air conditioned and feature a mini bar, a spa bath, and an iPod docking station as well as flat-screen TV, slippers, and a private bathroom with bathrobes.
+Tomtom Suites – Located in the heart of the city, this 5-star hotel is a great base for exploring Istanbul.
+The suites offer views of Sultanahmet and the Sea of Marmara.
+Rooms are air-conditioned and feature a minibar, spa bath, iPod docking station, flat-screen TV, slippers, and a private bathroom with bathrobes.

-W-Hotel Istanbul – historic 5-star accommodation close to the Sinan Pasha Mosque, restaurants, and shops.
-Guests can enjoy a sauna, valet parking and a spa and wellness center as well as an in-house restaurant offering a unique dining experience.
-Rooms are air conditioned and have a mini bar and a telephone.
+W-Hotel Istanbul – This historic 5-star accommodation is close to the Sinan Pasha Mosque, restaurants, and shops.
+Guests can enjoy a sauna, valet parking, and a spa and wellness center, as well as an in-house restaurant offering a unique dining experience.
+Rooms are air-conditioned and include a minibar and telephone.

 Mid-range

-Marmara Sisli – located in the upscale Sisli area, this hotel offers views of Istanbul, an in-house restaurant, express check-in and check-out, valet parking, and 24-hour room service.
-Rooms provide a stylish space to relax, complete with a mini bar.
-Staff are available 24/7 and can book tours and tickets.
+Marmara Sisli – Located in the upscale Şişli area, this hotel offers views of Istanbul, an in-house restaurant, express check-in and check-out, valet parking, and 24-hour room service.
+Rooms provide a stylish space to relax, complete with a minibar.
+Staff are available 24/7 and can assist with booking tours and tickets.

-Marmara Pera – situated in Beyoglu and a short walk from the Pera Museum, this 4-star hotel features an outdoor pool, in-house restaurant, a rooftop terrace with skyline views, and fitness center with a swimming pool.
-Rooms are air conditioned and include tea and coffee making facilities, a mini bar and wireless internet access.
+Marmara Pera – Situated in Beyoğlu, a short walk from the Pera Museum, this 4-star hotel features an outdoor pool, an in-house restaurant, a rooftop terrace with skyline views, and a fitness center with a swimming pool.
+Rooms are air-conditioned and include tea and coffee-making facilities, a minibar, and wireless internet access.

 Budget

-The Fox Taksim – situated in the Taksim district, near Istanbul Lutfi Kirdar Convention & Exhibition Center.
-Guests have access to a currency exchange, a safety deposit box and a car park onsite.
-Each of the 33 rooms provide guests with a mini-bar and LCD TV.
-An electric kettle, a dishwasher and refrigerators are available upon request.
+The Fox Taksim – Located in the Taksim district, near the Istanbul Lütfi Kırdar Convention & Exhibition Center, guests have access to currency exchange, a safety deposit box, and on-site parking.
+Each of the 33 rooms is equipped with a minibar and LCD TV.
+Electric kettles, dishwashers, and refrigerators are available upon request.

-The Public Hotel – right in the heart of the action on the ever vibrant Istiklal Avenue with its shops and nightlife, this luxurious hotel is a beautifully styled Turkish masterpiece and a great base to explore the city from.
-Its comfortable air-conditioned guest rooms have stylish 19th century architecture, are equipped with retro appliances and its loft rooms have balconies with panoramic views over the city.
-The lobby bar has a beautiful courtyard to enjoy a coffee or cocktail on.
+The Public Hotel – Right in the heart of the action on the vibrant Istiklal Avenue, with its shops and nightlife, this luxurious hotel is a beautifully styled Turkish masterpiece and a great base to explore the city.
+Its comfortable, air-conditioned guest rooms feature stylish 19th-century architecture and retro appliances, with loft rooms offering balconies with panoramic views of the city.
+The lobby bar has a beautiful courtyard, perfect for enjoying a coffee or cocktail.

 We’ve partnered with misterb&b to help curate the most LGBT+ friendly homestays. misterb&b is not a hotel or chain, but rather a booking platform for rooms, apartments and homes and it allows you to book from gay and gay-friendly hosts around the world.
 They have hosts in more than 200 countries and territories with more than 1 million total listings.
 Understanding the gay scene is much more easily done with the help of a local and home-sharing is one of the best ways to meet someone living in the city who knows how things work, where and when are the best nights to go out, and what places to eat at and which to avoid. misterb&b is our top choice if your priority is exploring the local gay scene.

-Blue Mosque – one of Istanbul’s most iconic sights, the Sultan Ahmed Mosque is adorned with six minarets and a massive courtyard.
-It was built in the early 17th century and received its popular name due to the blue tiles surrounding the interior walls.
-Since it’s an active Mosque, avoid visiting during one of the five daily prayer times as the mosque is closed for 90 minutes each.
+Blue Mosque – One of Istanbul’s most iconic sights, the Sultan Ahmed Mosque is adorned with six minarets and a massive courtyard.
+Built in the early 17th century, it earned its popular name due to the blue tiles surrounding the interior walls.
+Since it’s an active mosque, avoid visiting during one of the five daily prayer times, as the mosque is closed for 90 minutes each time.
 Book tour →

-Hagia Sophia – directly across from the Blue Mosque (which was built to rival and surpass the Hagia Sophia), it’s one of the greatest marvels of architecture and was constructed as a Byzantine basilica in the 6th century by Emperor Justinian.
-In 1453 it was converted to a mosque and today it is a museum and active house of worship.
+Hagia Sophia – Located directly across from the Blue Mosque (which was built to rival and surpass the Hagia Sophia), it is one of the greatest marvels of architecture.
+Originally constructed as a Byzantine basilica in the 6th century by Emperor Justinian, it was converted into a mosque in 1453.
+Today, it serves as both a museum and an active house of worship.
 Book tour →

-Grand Bazaar – one of the oldest and largest covered markets in the world, it boasts over 4,000 shops/souks selling everything from antiques, to jewelry, to gold, carpets, leatherware, and souvenir items.
-To walk away with a bargain try your hand at haggling for the best price.
+Grand Bazaar – One of the oldest and largest covered markets in the world, the Grand Bazaar boasts over 4,000 shops selling everything from antiques, jewelry, and gold to carpets, leather goods, and souvenir items.
+For the best deals, try your hand at haggling for a bargain.
 Book tour →

 Gay Tours in Instanbul

-Top Sites of Istanbul Tour – this walking tour is offered by Istanbul Gay Tours and is one of the best ways to see the sites of Old Istanbul in one day.
-Enjoy the flexibility and personalization of a private tour guide with the ability to set your own pace.
-Lasting about 7 hours, you’ll see top sights and attractions including Hagia Sophia, Blue Mosque, Topkapi Palace, Hippodrome, and Grand Bazaar or Spice Bazaar.
+Top Sites of Istanbul Tour – This walking tour, offered by Istanbul Gay Tours, is one of the best ways to see the historic sites of Old Istanbul in one day.
+Enjoy the flexibility of a private tour guide and the ability to set your own pace.
+Lasting about 7 hours, you’ll visit top attractions like Hagia Sophia, the Blue Mosque, Topkapi Palace, the Hippodrome, and the Grand Bazaar or Spice Bazaar.

-Off the Beaten Path Istanbul Tour – a full-day, LGBT-friendly tour that starts at the Hippodrome, Blue Mosque, and Grand Bazaar.
-You’ll then stop for Turkish coffee or tea, a pastry and Shisha (hookah).
-Afterward, discover the old book Bazaar and the Mosque of Suleymaniye, sample Turkish delights in the Spice Bazaar, and head to the old greek and Jewish district by bus before getting a ferry back to the old town.
+Off the Beaten Path Istanbul Tour – A full-day, LGBTQ+-friendly tour that begins at the Hippodrome, Blue Mosque, and Grand Bazaar.
+You’ll then stop for Turkish coffee or tea, a pastry, and shisha (hookah).
+Afterward, explore the old book bazaar and the Mosque of Suleymaniye, sample Turkish delights in the Spice Bazaar, and head to the old Greek and Jewish district by bus before taking a ferry back to the old town.

-Istanbul Layover Tours – make the most of any layover with these customized tours that start the moment you arrive at either the Istanbul or Sabiha Gokcen Airports.
-You’ll be met by expert tour guides who will take you from the airport and to the top sights before returning you to the airport or your hotel to continue your journey.
+Istanbul Layover Tours – Make the most of your layover with these customized tours that start as soon as you arrive at either Istanbul or Sabiha Gökçen Airports.
+You’ll be met by expert tour guides who will take you to the top sights before returning you to the airport or your hotel to continue your journey.

 Restaurants and Cafes in Istanbul

-360 Restaurant – a multi-award winning modern and sophisticated restaurant in a penthouse atop a 19th century building provides guests with stunning panoramic views.
-Open for lunch and dinner, the menu offers a modern fusion of Turkish and international cuisine with an exclusive wine list.
-On the weekends, it's transformed into Club360, the perfect spot to enjoy a cocktail as well as DJs, singers, and live performances.
+360 Restaurant – A multi-award-winning modern and sophisticated restaurant located in a penthouse atop a 19th-century building, offering guests stunning panoramic views.
+Open for lunch and dinner, the menu features a modern fusion of Turkish and international cuisine with an exclusive wine list.
+On weekends, it transforms into Club360, the perfect spot for cocktails, DJs, singers, and live performances.

-Tuğra Restaurant – A great restaurant if you’re looking to push the boat out a bit and dine like a sultan, as it is found actually inside the Çırağan Palace itself.
-As you would expect, it serves Ottoman cuisine of the highest quality – with the experience made all the more memorable by the stunning view over the Bosphorus river strait below.
+Tuğra Restaurant – A great option if you’re looking to splurge and dine like a sultan, as it’s located inside Çırağan Palace itself.
+It serves Ottoman cuisine of the highest quality, with a stunning view of the Bosphorus Strait to complement the experience.

 Benazio Coffee – A quaint café in Kadıköy that is popular with the gay community.
-It’s the ideal location to kickback, have a coffee and a vegetarian sandwich, while people watching.
+It’s an ideal spot to relax, have coffee and a vegetarian sandwich, and watch the world go by.

-Yeni Lokanta – A great restaurant to sample modern Turkish food, with locally sourced ingredients.
-You’ll find it tucked away from the prying eyes of tourists on a side street off the main road, Istikal Caddesi.
-They offer a wide selection of cocktails and wines to help the food go down.
+Yeni Lokanta – A hidden gem for sampling modern Turkish food, using locally sourced ingredients.
+Tucked away on a side street off the main road, Istiklal Caddesi, it offers a wide selection of cocktails and wines to pair with your meal.

-Astek Meyhane – Found within the gay-friendly Kurtulas district of Istanbul, this restaurant is a local treasure which has quickly grown in popularity due to its quality ‘mezze ‘ – a selection of bite-sized foods, dips like hummus and baba ghanoush, flatbreads, salads etc. It has a humble local feel despite having expanded to two floors due to its increased fame.
+Astek Meyhane – Located in the gay-friendly Kurtuluş district, this local treasure has grown in popularity due to its quality mezze—a selection of bite-sized foods, dips like hummus and baba ghanoush, flatbreads, and salads.
+Despite its fame, it maintains a humble, local feel and has expanded to two floors.

 Meat Moot Restaurant – After some quality Turkish meat on your trip…of the food variety?
-You could do worse than this atmospheric chain restaurant, which has 12 branches around the world but bases in Istanbul.
-Made to appear like a traditional Istanbul butcher’s shop with a wooden “meat locker” interior, it has a warm authentic feel to enjoy as you devour a juicy steak or two.
+You could do worse than this atmospheric chain restaurant, designed like a traditional Istanbul butcher shop.
+Its wooden “meat locker” interior gives it an authentic vibe, perfect for tucking into a juicy steak.

-Pinokyo Cafe Bar – popular gay bar located off Istiklal Avenue on the 1st floor (upstairs) of a building.
-Enjoy live Turkish music, singing, DJs, and drag performances.
-Busiest on the weekends, this spot attracts a mixed clientele, both gay and straight.
+Pinokyo Cafe Bar – A popular gay bar located off Istiklal Avenue on the 1st floor (upstairs).
+Enjoy live Turkish music, DJs, drag performances, and a mixed clientele of both gay and straight patrons.
+It’s busiest on the weekends.

-Cafe Mor Kedi – this cozy, casual gay bar is a staple in the Istanbul gay scene, attracting a young, local pre-party crowd.
-You’ll find a chill and friendly vibe as well as great food and drinks.
-You can have a coffee there during the day but the music and crowds tend to pick up later in the evening.
+Cafe Mor Kedi – This cozy, casual gay bar is a staple of Istanbul’s gay scene, attracting a young, local pre-party crowd.
+Enjoy a chill and friendly atmosphere with great food and drinks.
+You can grab a coffee during the day, but the vibe picks up in the evening.

-Love Dance Point – for over a decade, this gay institution has been a popular gay night club.
-Check out the resident DJs, house drag queens, and hot go-go boys dancing the night away to some great music.
-Themed parties regularly take place on Friday nights
+Love Dance Point – For over a decade, this gay institution has been a popular nightclub.
+Resident DJs, house drag queens, and go-go boys keep the crowd dancing all night.
+Themed parties often take place on Friday nights.

-Tek Yön Club – one of the most famous and biggest gay dance clubs in the city, it’s open every night attracting a mixed crowd of locals and tourists.
-Stop in for a drag show on weekdays and Sunday evenings and get out on the packed dance floor on Friday and Saturday nights.
-It has an open-air garden for cruising and smokers and hosts occasional BayBears Club events.
+Tek Yön Club – One of the city’s most famous and largest gay dance clubs, open every night and attracting a mixed crowd of locals and tourists.
+Enjoy drag shows on weekdays and Sunday evenings, and hit the packed dance floor on Friday and Saturday nights.
+It has an open-air garden for cruising and smoking and occasionally hosts BayBears Club events.

-Super Fabric – a 10-minute walk north of Taksim Square, this popular LGBT night club has a mixed crowd and hosts themed parties with DJs, performers, and go-go dancers.
-The modern interior and top notch sound system make it worth the cover that’s typically charged on Friday and Saturday nights.
+Super Fabric – A 10-minute walk north of Taksim Square, this popular LGBTQ+ nightclub attracts a mixed crowd and hosts themed parties with DJs, performers, and go-go dancers.
+The modern interior and excellent sound system make it worth the cover charge on Friday and Saturday nights.

 Stay Club – One for the bears, but any are welcome really.
 Tucked away on the second floor of 8 İmam Adnan street, this dance club is small but immensely fun during the weekends.